patbhakta/vps/readme.md

 This will update all the containers to the latest version every day at 4am

-1. Navigate into the watchtower directory: `cd ~/homelab/watchtower`
+1. Navigate into the watchtower directory: `cd ~/vps/watchtower`
 2. Edit the .env file and change the `TZ` to where ever you are.
 3. Start the watchtower container: `docker compose up -d`

 ## Karakeep

 Hopefully you have added the Tailscale app to your local machine, or wherever you have Ollama installed.
-You will need to edit ~/homelab/karakeep/.env` ane change OLLAMA_BASE_URL to that machine with port 11434.
+You will need to edit ~/vps/karakeep/.env` and change OLLAMA_BASE_URL to that machine with port 11434.
 Then make sure you have gemma3:12b, llava, and embeddinggemma:latest models pulled.

 Then run `docker compose up -d`